UDCRILAW - BA Criminology and Law

 - a minimum of grades BBC in three A levels (or a minimum of 112 UCAS points from an equivalent Level 3 qualification, eg Advanced Diploma)

-- GCSE English at grade C/grade 4 or above (or equivalent)
+- GCSE English at grade C/4 or above (or equivalent)

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Criminology, Policing and Law Extended degree.
+If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Criminology (including foundation year) BSc (Hons) or Social Sciences and Humanities (including foundation year) BA (Hons) degree.

 Official use and codes

 |Approved to run from||2013/14||Specification version||1||Specification status||Validated|

 |Original validation date||01 Sep 2013||Last validation date||01 Sep 2013|